About Us

 The mission of the Committee is to actively promote positive mental health and provide the leadership, best practices (resources, awareness, education, training, and supports) that first responders, their communities, and leaders need.

-Goals of the Committee
+The goals of the Committee are to:

 Members of the Committee